-I have been to Chitkul in the months of May, June and July and even at this time, when the summer season is burning up half of north India; the temperature here never went beyond 10 degrees Celsius.
-Nights here will get extremely cold with temperature dipping close to 0 degrees even in summer.
+I have been to Chitkul in the months of May, June, and July and even at this time, when the summer season is burning up half of north India; the temperature here never went beyond 10 degrees Celsius.
+Nights will get extremely cold with temperature dipping close to 0 degrees even in summer.

 Monsoon arrives by mid to late July and remains all of August.
 During this time, it rains heavily in the region and landslides become common.
-Sometimes it rains so heavy that entire sections of the roads get washed away; cutting off the area for several days.
+Sometimes it rains so much that entire sections of the roads get washed away; cutting off the area for several days.

-Come September, winter will start to settle in and by December, it can snow here anytime.
+Come October, winter will start to settle in and by December, it can snow here anytime.
 By January, the entire region gets buried under heavy snow and even the road from Karcham to Chitkul gets blocked completely.
 From September till April, it gets so cold here than even some of the locals leave the area.

 What kind of clothes to bring for Chitkul will really depend on the time of the year you are arriving here.
-A warm, thick and windproof jacket however is must irrespective of the month.
+A warm, thick and windproof jacket, however, is must irrespective of the month.

 Also read: How to Plan a Trip to Chanshal Pass